-Fiscal Year ended June 30, 2009
+Fiscal Year Ended June 30, 2009

-In June 2009, Teck, as Chalice's joint venture partner in the Gnaweeda Gold Project entered into an agreement with TSX Venture Exchange listed company Kent which gave Kent the right to earn 100% of Teck's 70% interest in the Gnaweeda Gold Project by expenditure on the Project of A\$3 million, subject to Teck retaining the right to clawback a 75% interest in that which could be earned by Kent.
+In June 2009, Teck, as Chalice's joint venture partner in the Gnaweeda Gold Project entered into an agreement with Kent, a company listed on the TSX Venture Exchange.
+The agreement gave Kent the right to earn 100% of Teck's 70% interest in the Gnaweeda Gold Project by expenditure on the Project of A\$3 million, subject to Teck retaining the right to claw-back a 75% interest which could be earned by Kent.